yesminehe/CVHelperBot/README.md

 - **CV Review & Scoring:** Analyze and score CVs based on structure, content, and grammar.
 - **AI-Powered Feedback:** Summarize and provide actionable feedback using advanced language models.
 - **Contact Info Extraction:** Automatically extract email, phone, and LinkedIn from uploaded CVs.
-- **CV Comparison:** Compare two CVs to highlight differences, strengths, and unique skills.
-- **Grammar Checking:** Detect and penalize grammar and spelling mistakes.
+- **Format Checking:** Check if a CV follows best formatting practices (length, sections, bullet points, etc.).
+- **Job Match:** Compare a job description and a CV to see if they match.
 - **User-Friendly Commands:** Simple commands for HR and job seekers, including custom help.

 ## Commands

 - `!reviewcv` — Analyze and summarize a CV, provide feedback, and score it.
 - `!extractinfo` — Extract contact information (email, phone, LinkedIn) from a CV.
-- `!cvcompare` — Compare two CVs (PDFs) and highlight differences or strengths.
+- `!cvformatcheck` — Check if the CV follows best formatting practices (length, sections, bullet points, etc.).
+- `!cvmatch` — Compare a job description and a CV, and say if they match.
 - `!cvhelp` — List all available commands and what they do.

 ## Tech Stack